What Is Age-Related Macular Degeneration (AMD)?

-Age-Related Macular degeneration is an eye disease.
-AMD is the leading cause of vision loss in adults after age 50.
+Age-related macular degeneration (AMD) is an eye disease.
+It is the leading cause of vision loss in adults over age 50.
 One or both eyes may be affected.
-The macula (the part of the eye that controls central, detailed vision) becomes damaged.
-Central vision becomes limited.
-However, side vision remains clear.
-There are two types of macular degeneration: “dry” and “wet.”
+The part of the eye that controls your central, detailed vision (the macula) is damaged.
+Your central vision becomes limited.
+But your side vision remains clear.
+There are two types of AMD: dry and wet.

 Dry is the most common type of macular degeneration.
-In the early stages, changes in vision may be hard to notice.
-Over time, your central vision may slowly worsen.
-You may notice wavy lines and blank spots in the center of your vision.
+In the early stages, you may not notice any vision changes.
+But over time, your central vision may slowly get worse.
+You may see wavy lines and blank spots in the center of your vision.
 Colors may look dim.
-There is no way to restore vision lost from dry macular degeneration.
-But you need to monitor it because it can turn into wet macular degeneration.
+There is no way to restore vision lost from dry AMD.
+But you need to check it.
+It can turn into wet AMD.

-Wet macular degeneration is less common but more serious.
-Vision loss is quick and severe.
-You may suddenly notice dark spots, blank spots, wavy lines, and dim colors in the center of your vision.
-If wet macular degeneration is caught early, injections, photodynamic therapy, or laser surgery may help slow further vision loss.
+Wet AMD is less common but more serious.
+Vision loss may be faster and more noticeable.
+You may suddenly see dark spots, blank spots, wavy lines, and dim colors in the center of your vision.
+If wet AMD is caught early, certain treatments may help to slow further vision loss.
+These include shots (injections), photodynamic therapy, or laser surgery.